kevinmatthes/uncrlf/README.md

 ## Summary

-A simple lexer which removes carriage return linebreaks from a given file.
+A simple lexer which removes carriage return line breaks from a given file.

 ## License